AlternateYT/ecsr-custom_modules/README.md

 end
 ```
 ## table.findv
-Similar to table.find, but is operable outside of arrays and also returns the value if its found instead.
+Similar to table.find, but is operable outside of arrays and also returns the value if it's found instead.
 table.findv(table, any)
 ```lua
 local rs = game:GetService("ReplicatedStorage")